 Legislation To Make Exterior Sprinklers, Home Hardening & Defensible Spaces Mandatory In Wildfire Risk Areas In All States

-To All Fire Safety Advocates and Families Everywhere
+Hello All Fire Safety Advocates and Families Everywhere

 What has prevented mandatory Home Hardening, Defensible Landscaping & Exterior Sprinkler legislation in light of all the destruction and devastation over the last 20 + years ?
 Could it be special interest groups, politicians and other fire agencies & companies within the fire safety industry that influence those who make decisions about fire codes have put PROFIT$ over public safety?
 A group of fire insurance companies established the NFPA in 1896 and kept indoor sprinklers out of homes for over a century and Realtor Groups and National Home Builders Association lobbied against indoor sprinklers after California became 1st State to make sprinklers mandatory in 2009 that prevented home sprinkler legislation in 48 States.
 The articles below and the sheer number of homes burned down and lives lost in both wildfire risk areas and homes everywhere over last 100 + years certainly suggest it is the reason !
 See cost figure comparisons below of adding Home Hardening, Defensible Landscaping & Exterior Sprinkler which would of been a small fraction of total losses from recent wildfires !